 Although the pipeline route lies within the home range of five vascular plant species at risk (i.e., buffalo grass, hairy prairie-clover, western spiderwort and small white lady's slipper), the majority of the proposed route is located on cultivated land.
-Minor re-routing of the pipeline route at the Souris River River crossing will avoid identified Buffalograss individuals.
-Should a vascular plant species at risk be discovered during construction, the implementation of contingency measures outlined in Appendix 6B of this EA will ensure that the residual effects on these species is reduced to a level such that local populations are not placed at risk.
+Should a vascular plant species at risk be discovered during construction, the implementation of contingency measures outlined in

+Appendix 6B of this EA will ensure that the residual effects on these species is reduced to a level such that local populations are not placed at risk.